yandex/mapsapi-codestyle/README.md

   // code here
   ```

-  **Execption:** This rule does not apply to modules that are imported "on demand".
+  **Exception:** This rule does not apply to modules that are imported "on demand".

 * Module import calls should be grouped according to the following order: